roma-perec-bp/Gold-Funk/README.md

   * Bottom Boppers and GF does "Hey!" animations during Cocoa and Eggnog
   * On Winter Horrorland, GF bops her head slower in some parts of the song.
 ### Week 6:
+  * Pixelated splashes by a shader
   * On Thorns, the HUD is hidden during the cutscene
   * Also there's the Background girls being spooky during the "Hey!" parts of the Instrumental
+### Week 7:
+  * Camera Beat Hits on Ugh song
+  * Camera get closer in Stress on Tankman's line "Ha, pretty good!"
+### Weekend 1:
+  * Blazin on hard is extended (OST Version)

 ## Cool new Chart Editor changes and countless bug fixes
 ![Chart Editor](docs/img/chart.png)